RanA-ReichmanUni/Agenda/README.md

 This project is developed by an independent developer with two academic degrees in Computer Science, combining deep theoretical foundations with practical, real-world full-stack engineering experience.

-**Agenda** is a web application that allows users to present a **personal agenda or narrative**, and back it up with **reliable external sources**, primarily news articles.

-Each **agenda** represents a specific claim or statement (e.g., “Biden is unfit to be president”).
-The user then attaches **articles from reputable news outlets** that serve as evidence supporting the claim.

----

-## Use Case

-This tool is designed for:
-- Structuring personal beliefs or arguments with traceable sources
-- Gathering credible evidence for political, social, or personal narratives
-- Showcasing a curated, article-based "case" for a point of view
-- Simplifying research and content organization

 ---